zoylendt/zoylendt.github.io/content/Note Taking/Quartz Personalization.md

 These are the only strictly required config changes: modify the `pageTitle` & `baseURL` in `quartz.config.ts`.
 Follow [this instructions](https://quartz.jzhao.xyz/configuration#general-configuration) for the `baseURL`.

+Emojis might render differently depending on the end device, for example 🪴 (from the [Quartz Documentation Blog](https://quartz.jzhao.xyz/)) renders as a [potted plant](https://emojipedia.org/potted-plant) in iOS, but the Brave browser under Windows shows just a square.
+[Here](https://emojipedia.org/) can some renderings be compared.

+Emoji examples: 🍺🍻🧠🌌🌊🪐🌠⚛☣🔖🏷🗺🐳📚📖📋

 ## RSS

 The RSS feed is enabled by default, it's reachable at https://zoylendt.github.io/index.xml.